11.1. Optimization

 11.1.2.2.
 Fminsearch

-The MATLAB function fminsearch uses the Nelder-Mead simplex search method to find the minimum value of a function of one or more variables.
-Unlike the other searching functions, fminsearch takes a starting point for the search rather than a search range.
-The starting point may be scalar or an array (vector).
-If it is an array, then the function needs to use array indexing to access the array elements.
+The MATLAB function fminsearch uses the Nelder-Mead simplex search method [LAGARIAS98] to find the minimum value of a function of one or more variables.
+The fminsearch function takes a starting point for the search rather than a search range.
+The starting point may be a scalar or an array (vector) for multi-variable searches.
 Best results are achieved when the supplied starting point is close to the minimum location.

-The following evaluates a function to find the location of its minimum.
+The fminsearch1 script evaluates a function that defines a 3-dimensional surface to find the location of its minimum.
 The overall shape of the surface is a bowl, but with local hills and valleys from a cosine term.
-The surface is plotted in Fig. 11.6.
+The surface is plotted in figure Fig. 11.6 along with output from the script.

 % fminsearch example